Carer’s Allowance (CA) is a taxable benefit for people who care for an ill or disabled person.

 Allowance Weekly Rate

-However, this additional payment will not be made if your partner’s income (including earning, overlapping benefits, or private pensions) is more than £32.70 per week.
+However, this additional payment will not be made if your partner’s income (including earning, overlapping benefits, or private pensions) is over a certain amount.

 Additional amounts for dependent children used to be applied to CA but were abolished in April 2003.